Raspberry Pi : Centralised and extendible U.I. for I.O.T.

 One thing that I wanted to design, again inspired by the Firewall project and recent web application development projects, a custom smart home interface that runs as a web application hosted on the home network.
 The reason for this: tie in the controls with an at home virtual assistance, also presented as a web application.

 The beauty of this, in addition to actually having a virtual assistance and smart home interface, is that a personally developed web application interface for each of these can easily be combined on the landing page.
-A home virtual assistance with voice control and text to speech, can also be asked to then control the smart devices in the home.
+A home virtual assistant with voice control and text to speech, can also be asked to then control the smart devices in the home.
 Tie in some natural language capabilities and you could essentially start working it towards a comparable version of JARVIS from Iron Man!
 (Way too awesome of a thought to explain how that vision plays out in my mind – what a dream!)

 The extendibility and integration opportunities become basically endless, but more importantly each new feature can be implemented and additional controls added to the existing control suite as simply as extending the site map and html pages, buttons, links, sliders etc.